-Learn More About F2S!
+Learn More About F2S:

-There are typically three types of awards:
+There are typically at least three types of F2S award categories:

 USDA may also make other types of award categories available, depending on the year.